cronosmain/env/README.md

 ## Description

-Gets the environment variable or terminates the program execution.
+Gets an environment variable or throws an Error-like object.
+Supports fallback.

 ## How to install?